Blogs

 Both reconciliations should be completed as often as necessary and as soon as possible.
 To assess frequency, firms should consider business risks it is exposed to.

-Why are reconciliations important?
+Why are reconciliations important for safeguarding?

 Reconciliations are mandatory – and for good reason.
-They enable firms to check the accuracy of records by comparing internal customer balances with their own record of customer funds held in the safeguarding account.
+They enable firms to check the accuracy of records by comparing internal customer balances with their record of customer funds held in the safeguarding account.

 As safeguarding regulations change and evaluations become more rigorous, meeting requirements will become an increasingly important part of a firm’s back-office operations.
-Any existing cracks in DIY or ill-suited reconciliation systems will be placed under even greater pressure.
+Any existing cracks in DIY or ill-suited reconciliation systems will be under even greater pressure.